Plaza de San José: History

 On 12 April 1888, the Méndez Núñez Hotel (demolished in the 1980s) was inaugurated on the west side of the square.
 It had a restaurant and a meeting room.
 When it closed, it became a bus stop.
 The hotel was born during the first hotel boom caused by the arrival of the railway in the nearby Station Square.
 In 1932, the editorial office of the literary magazine Cristal was located in the attic of the hotel and was visited by Federico García Lorca.

 In 1902, the building of the Café Moderno was finished, commissioned by Bernardo Martínez Bautista, an emigrant who became rich in Cuba, on the site of the former pazo of the Gago de Mendoza and Montenegro families.
 In 1903, the Café Moderno was inaugurated on the ground floor with a distinguished atmosphere, a meeting point for meetings and film screenings, and the paving of the square was carried out by the master builder Mr. Miranda.
 In 1904, the busy square was the setting for a film screening of Ali Baba.
-In the first decades of the 20th century, the square had a newstand in its centre and became a cultural epicentre and meeting place for Galician intellectuals.
+In the first decades of the 20th century, the square had a newsstand in its centre and became a cultural epicentre and meeting place for Galician intellectuals.

 In December 1943, the renovation of the paving and pavements of the square was approved, as well as the sewage system.
 In 1944, the Pontevedra Savings Bank acquired a building under construction on the site of the former St. Joseph's Chapel for its provincial headquarters and inaugurated the new building in 1948.

-The square was called Calvo Sotelo Square for decades in the 20th century before it reverted to its traditional name of St. Joseph's Square on 25 April 1996.
+The square was called Plaza de San José until 1931 when it was called Plaza de Pablo Iglesias.
+On 28 December 1936, the square was renamed Plaza de San José and in democracy it was called Plaza de Calvo Sotelo before it reverted to its traditional name of St. Joseph's Square on 25 April 1996.

 The square was completely redeveloped in 2001 and transformed into a semi-pedestrian area.

 In 2006, the Tertulia Monument was installed in the centre of the square, as a tribute to the Galician intellectuals linked to the Café Moderno in the first decades of the 20th century.